SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 # Triad-Wars-Community-Collaboration
 Ideas I have seen requested many times!
 Helping out the devs with the sorting! - Sonny Special Thanks to BridgetKFisher for making this possible :) Also a big thanks to Handsome-Jack and CrowntTheJules for some of the ideas here below!
+Keep in mind many of these suggestions will not be added in (if they even are) for a long time.

 First and foremost I have no legal claims and am not interested in claiming any of the ideas I put here, they are merely